readthedocs/tutorial-template/docs/source/index.rst

 Welcome to Lumache's documentation!
 ===================================
+Zouhair
+Lumache has its documentation hosted on Read the Docs.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.